AGORI-Studios/Rit/README.md

 </p>

 # Rit
-## A free and open sourced rhythm game made with LÖVE.
+## A free and open source rhythm game made with LÖVE.

 ### How to play
 Windows: